Phonics and Reading Intent

 2. Children speak very highly of the reading books and show genuine interest and enthusiasm.
 E.g children have a 'Recommended Books' section in their book corners where children have to write regular reviews and rate books that they have read.
 The children will write a short synopsis of a book they have read and enjoyed, in order to inspire others to read it.

 3. We develop engaging reading areas for children to select and explore fiction, non-fiction and poetry.
-In every book corner there is a selection of carefully chosen fiction and poetry books from Pie Corbett's reading and poetry spines.
+In every book corner there is a selection of carefully chosen fiction and poetry books from our own developed school reading spine.
 Each class are expected to choose a 'Poem of the week and in Early years they choose 'Rhyme of the week'.

 4. We use the Little Wandle early reading and phonics approach in EYFS and KS1 (and target children in KS2).
 Staff have received high quality training and have worked hard to embed the scheme into their daily schedule.